• Study level

 Objectives

-At the end of the cycle, a student must be able to predict qualitatively the evolution of usual mechanical systems and to understand their energetic behavior.
-He/she should be able to conduct a complete quantitative analysis within the framework of a simplified model of the system studied.
+At the end of the cycle, students should be able to qualitatively predict the evolution of common mechanical systems and understand their energetic behavior.
+They should be able to carry out a complete quantitative analysis within the framework of a simplified model of the system studied.

 Read more

-This course is intended for students who have already completed the first year of university education.
-Students who take this course must have a good command of the following mathematical tools: Trigonometric formulas, complex numbers (real part, imaginary part, modulus and argument) scalar product, functions of one real variable, derivative, primitive, limited development to the first order and differential equations.
+This course is designed for students who have already completed the first year of university education.
+Students taking this course must have a good command of the following mathematical tools: Trigonometric formulas, complex numbers (real part, imaginary part, modulus and argument), scalar product, functions of one real variable, derivative, primitive, limited development to order 1 and differential equations.

-Recommended Prerequisites*: Vector product, mixed product and the necessary notions on functions of several variables, partial derivatives and systems of differential equations will be explicitly covered in the course and are therefore not required a priori.
+Recommended prerequisites* : Vector product, mixed product and the necessary notions of functions of several variables, partial derivatives and systems of differential equations will be explicitly covered in the course and are therefore not required a priori.

 Read more